Reviews You Can Rely On

 The Trailblazers hit a niche group due to their compact size and low weight, giving us the courage to pack these on backpacking trips where we start to count every ounce.
 They can live in backpacks where you might need to take them out on a few occurrences where the requirements are not higher.
 The 10x magnification helps those wishing to see far distances in route planning or across a grassland for general movements of big game.

-Compared to the best binoculars, these are not in the same league in the brightness, clarity, and field of view metrics.
+These are not in the same league as the high-end binoculars regarding brightness, clarity, and field of view.
 So you get what you pay for.
 But if you are looking for more general outdoor binoculars and are not focused on the very best clarity and brightness, these might be your next travel companion.
 However, if you can afford to spend a bit more, we think the Celestron Nature DX 8x42 offers additional benefits that come with a full-size binocular.

 Read more: Nikon Trailblazer ATB Waterproof 10x25 review